jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 	>> d 17000500 l1
 	00017000500  070707

-If you also want to see all the hardware register activity, use the Debugger's "m bus on" command to turn bus messages on:
+If you also want to see all the hardware register activity, use the Debugger's "m bus on" command to turn Bus messages on:

 	>> m bus on
 	messages on:  bus